Dorothy Stratten: March 1980 – July 1980

 On Wednesday, April 30, at a luncheon held on the grounds of the Playboy Mansion, Stratten was presented to the assembled entertainment press as the 1980 Playmate of the Year.
 In his introductory remarks, Hefner noted that Stratten was from Canada and had received $200,000 in cash and gifts in addition to the title.
 In a fleeting comment, he also acknowledged the effect that Stratten's charming combination of beauty, intelligence, and sensitivity had on many who knew her when he said, "...and she is something rather special.
 They always are, but Dorothy is really quite unique."
 After taking the lectern, Stratten thanked Mario Casilli, the photographer who shot both her Playmate of the Month and Year pictorials, several Playboy executives, and finally Hefner, whom she declared "has made me probably the happiest girl in the world today."
 Later that evening, Stratten appeared as a guest on NBC's The Tonight Show Starring Johnny Carson.

 The next day, Stratten began a two-week promotional tour in Canada.
 Having no events scheduled over the first weekend, she flew to New York on a whim to surprise Bogdanovich.
 Increasingly conflicted about her marriage, Stratten wrote to Snider from Canada asking for more freedom in their relationship.
 With his wife beyond his immediate control and fearing the worst, Snider telephoned from Los Angeles in response and flew into a rage when Stratten answered.
 Stratten's tour was arranged to end in her hometown of Vancouver so Stratten might relax for a few days with family before returning to New York.
 However, Snider appeared in Vancouver at the last minute and coerced her into spending some of her brief vacation making personal appearances at several local nightclubs.
 Since Snider knew many of the club owners, he personally negotiated and collected Stratten's appearance fees and then pocketed the entire sum when she returned to New York.
 During this time, it was reported that Stratten and Snider had a particularly heated argument.
 At some point during the fight, Stratten offered to give up her acting career and suggested the couple permanently return to Canada; however, Snider rebuffed his wife's attempt to save their marriage.

 In the days and weeks after Snider returned to Los Angeles, he found it increasingly difficult to get in touch with Stratten.
 In late June, just a few weeks after their first wedding anniversary, Snider received another letter from Stratten, this one announcing that they were now physically and financially separated.
-Snider had several responses to the second letter; he emptied the couples' joint bank account, he had a brief affair with an old girlfriend, and, now convinced that Stratten was having an affair of her own with Bogdanovich, hired a private detective to gather evidence of his wife's infidelity.
+Snider had several responses to the second letter; he emptied the couple's joint bank account, he had a brief affair with an old girlfriend, and, now convinced that Stratten was having an affair of her own with Bogdanovich, hired a private detective to gather evidence of his wife's infidelity.